Learning in Markov Decision Processes under Constraints: Learning Under Bounds on Cost Regret

-The modified algorithm maintains empirical estimates $\hat{p}_t$ using~\eqref{eq:empirical_estimate_mdp}, and confidence intervals $\cC_t$ as in~\eqref{eq:ci_def} in exactly the same manner as UCRL-CMDP (Algorithm~\ref{algo:ucb_cmdp}) does.
+The modified algorithm maintains empirical estimates $\hat{p}_t$ and confidence intervals $\cC_t$~\eqref{eq:ci_def} in exactly the same manner as UCRL-CMDP (Algorithm~\ref{algo:ucb_cmdp}) does.
 It also proceeds in episodes, and uses a single stationary control policy within an episode.
-However, at the beginning of each episode $k$, it solves the following optimization problem, that is a modification of the problem~\eqref{eq:ucb_cmdp_obj}-\eqref{eq:ucb_cmdp_c3} that is solved by UCRL-CMDP.
-More concretely, the cost constraints~\eqref{eq:ucb_cmdp_c2} are replaced by the following constraints on costs
+However, at the beginning of each episode $k$, it solves the following optimization problem, which is a modification of the problem~\eqref{eq:ucb_cmdp_obj}-\eqref{eq:ucb_cmdp_c3} that is solved by UCRL-CMDP.
+More concretely, the cost constraints~\eqref{eq:ucb_cmdp_c2} are replaced by the constraints~\eqref{eq:ucb_mod_c2} on the costs: